fishtron/threeofakind/source/_posts/2012-04-20-wedding-recap-music.markdown

 {% img left /images/2012/04/clare.jpg 381 clare, the rock harpist (photo by Gerald Deo) %}

 Matt and I were both band geeks in school, so we're lucky to be surrounded by musicians.
 [Clare Morgan](http://clarityharp.ca) is a friend of mine since high school.
 She **rocks** the harp.
+She's very experienced with wedding stuff too, so I barely had to ask for "the wedding package" and it was all set for us.

 She brought the bigger of her two harps, Niamh.
 And she wrote us a beautiful song.
 (It made more than one of us cry.)